steph-xue/digital-business-card/README.md

 ## How to Deploy
 - To build out the website for deployment use “npm run build”
-- To test out the preview before deploying the application use “npm run preview”
+- To test out the preview before deploying the website use “npm run preview”
 - Deploy the website on your server of choice:
   - Netlify using the command line
     - Install the Netlify CLI using “npm install -g netlify-cli”